SethSethB/Northcoders-News-Peruse-Backend/README.md

 ## Acknowledgments

-A big thank you to all the usual excellent support and feedback from all the Northcoders team.
+A big thank you to all the Northcoders team for all the usual excellent support and feedback.